Keep my Three number

 Important: Do NOT cancel your SIM only or mobile contract before switching, otherwise you may lose your current phone number and be unable to port it over.
 Once you give your new mobile provider your Three PAC code, your old Three billing account will be closed automatically when your mobile phone number is successfully ported over.

-Note: Credit on Pre-Pay / PAYG (Pay-As-You-Go) accounts cannot be transferred over and so any remaining credit balance will be lost after the switch is complete.
-If you have any credit left, one good option is to donate it to a charity by SMS text message before porting your number.
+Note: Topup credit on Pre-Pay / PAYG (Pay-As-You-Go) accounts cannot be transferred over and so any remaining credit balance or bundles will be lost after the switch is complete.
+If you have any top-up credit left, one good option is to donate your remaining balance to a charity via SMS text message before porting your number.

 Which mobile network are you switching to?